-Liloing is a style of light weight river rafting or canyoning which involves floating and paddling along a creek or river on an inflatable air mattress.
+Liloing is a style of canyoning which involves floating and paddling along a creek or river on an inflatable air mattress.
 Many of the rivers suitable for liloing in the Blue Mountains flow through narrow gorges (canyons) and these environments are also great places to swim, perform water jumps (jump from rocks into deep pools of water) and try deep water soloing (rockclimbing above deep pools of water without ropes).
 They are places of great natural beauty!

 The lilo itself is a durable style of air bed which makes a great flotation device.
 It moves well on flat water and can shoot small rapids.
 It’s also easy to carry to and from the water, as well as while portaging to bypassing larger or more dangerous rapids.